cometbft/cometbft/docs/architecture/adr-112-proposer-based-timestamps.md

 The `Synchrony` parameters, `MessageDelay` and `Precision` provide a means to bound the timestamp of a proposed block.
 Selecting values that are too small presents a possible liveness issue for the network.
-If a Tendermint network selects a `MessageDelay` parameter that does not accurately reflect the time to broadcast a proposal message to all of the validators on the network, nodes will begin rejecting proposals from otherwise correct proposers because these proposals will appear to be too far in the past.
+If a CometBFT network selects a `MessageDelay` parameter that does not accurately reflect the time to broadcast a proposal message to all of the validators on the network, nodes will begin rejecting proposals from otherwise correct proposers because these proposals will appear to be too far in the past.

 `MessageDelay` and `Precision` are planned to be configured as `ConsensusParams`.
 A very common way to update `ConsensusParams` is by executing a transaction included in a block that specifies new values for them.